Find Affordable College Courses

 60% Racial-Ethnic Minorities*

-During the 2020-2021 academic year, 15 biological and biomedical sciences majors earned their master's degree from UCR.
-Of these graduates, 53% were men and 47% were women.
-Nationwide, master's degree programs only see 40% men graduate in biological and biomedical sciences each year.
-UCR does a better job at serving the male population as it supports 13% more men than average.
+For the most recent academic year available, 52% of biological & biomedical sciences master's degrees went to men and 48% went to women.
+Nationwide, master's degree programs only see 34% men graduate in biological & biomedical sciences each year.
+UCR does a better job at serving the male population as it supports 18% more men than average.

 undefined

-In the biological and biomedical sciences master's program at this school, racial-ethnic minorities make up 60% of degree recipients.
-That is 27% better than the national average.*
+In the biological & biomedical sciences master's program at this school, racial-ethnic minorities make up 60% of degree recipients.
+That is 16% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from University of California - Riverside with a master's in biological and biomedical sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from University of California - Riverside with a master's in biological & biomedical sciences.

 undefined